martinvd/download-ccleaner/readme.md

 $ downloadcc [folder]
 ```

-Running the `downloadcc` command will download and extract the latest portable version of [CCleaner](https://www.piriform.com/ccleaner) to the selected folder.
-When no folder is specified, it will create a `ccleaner` folder.
+Running the `downloadcc` command will download the latest portable version of CCleaner and extract it into the specified folder.
+If no folder is specified, it will extract it into the `ccleaner` folder.
+This folder will be created if it doesn't exist.

 ## License